8 incredible murals by Indigenous artists to discover in Vancouver

 Location: 999 Canada Place, Vancouver

-Hyland’s newest mural is a visual representation of how all life is connected and how a reciprocal relationship ensures the well-being of everyone.
-The giant artwork includes Coast Salish elements, a visual representation of the changing tides, an orca dancing in the current, and the Pacific herring, a staple food source to many Salish Sea inhabitants.
+Hyland’s newest mural represents how all life is connected and how a reciprocal relationship ensures the well-being of everyone.
+The artwork includes Coast Salish elements, a visual representation of the changing tides, an orca dancing in the current, and the Pacific herring, a staple food source to many Salish Sea inhabitants.

 The artwork was created in partnership with the Canadian Parks & Wilderness Society and the 5th International Marine Protected Areas Congress (IMPAC5).